 So, can dogs eat sweet potatoes?
 Yes, they are a safe, nutritious, and tasty treat when prepared correctly.
 By boiling, steaming, or baking them plain and peeling the skins, you provide your dog with essential vitamins without the risks associated with raw consumption.

 Remember to follow the 10% rule and consult your veterinarian if your dog has diabetes or a history of oxalate stones.
+For more advice on safe snacking, the American Kennel Club (AKC) offers excellent resources on canine nutrition.

 Key Takeaways: